lab1092/blender-manual_ja/manual/render/post_process/layers.rst

    layer 1 is selected and layer 3 is designated as the Z-mask (as indicated by the black dot).
 Therefore, only that part of Layer 1 which is in front of the object on layer 3 (the cube) is rendered.

-You can select that layer by :kbd:`Lmb` clicking the button.
-To select multiple layers, :kbd:`shift-Lmb` click.
+You can select that layer by :kbd:`LMB` clicking the button.
+To select multiple layers, :kbd:`Shift-LMB` click.
 (The dot in the button in this case turns *dark gray.*)

 .. note:: Layer Sets AND each other